Aperture Photometry (photutils.aperture)#

 The overlap of the aperture with the data pixels can be handled in

 different ways.
-The default method (method='exact'
+The default method (method='exact') calculates the

 exact intersection of the aperture with each pixel.
 The

-, are faster, but with
+other options, 'center' and 'subpixel', are faster, but with

 the expense of less precision.
-With 'center'
+With 'center', a pixel is

 considered to be entirely in or out of the aperture depending on

 whether its center is in or out of the aperture.
-With 'subpixel'
+With 'subpixel',

 pixels are divided into a number of subpixels, which are in or out of